-Venus exits early at French Open
+Defending champ Ostapenko out of French Open

 Story highlights

-- French Open has started at Roland-Garros in Paris
+- French Open underway at Roland-Garros in Paris

-Roland-Garros, Paris (CNN)An error-strewn Venus Williams was knocked out of the first round of the French Open by the 91st-ranked Qiang Wang Sunday.
+Earlier in the day, an error-strewn Venus Williams was knocked out of the first round of the French Open by the 91st-ranked Qiang Wang.

-The ninth-seeded American lost 6-4, 7-5 to China's Wang on the Court Suzanne Lenglen on the opening day of the French Open at Roland-Garros in Paris.
+The ninth-seeded American lost 6-4, 7-5 to China's Wang on the Court Suzanne Lenglen on hot day in Paris.

 After a stellar 2017 season, during which she reached the Australian Open and Wimbledon finals and the US Open semifinals, Williams has now lost two consecutive first-round grand slam matches for the first time in her long career.
 In January, she was beaten by Switzerland's Belinda Bencic in the opening round of the Australian Open.